M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 If the issue is **out of NHD's scope**, a brief explanation of this decision should be provided.
 You can use the following template to send an email (by Node GDI email address) or a message through the node's designated system to notify the VHD.
 ````
-Subject: Ticket with <VHD's ticket ID> Out of Scope for the <GDI node helpdesk>
+Subject: Notification of Ticket Status: <VHD's ticket ID> - Out of Scope for <GDI Node Helpdesk>
 ````
 ````
 Dear <VHD officer>,

-After careful evaluation, the referenced ticket <VHD's ticket ID>, handled by the <assigned helpdesk>, having a <priority status> has been determined to be out of scope for our node helpdesk due to the following reason(s).
+Following a careful evaluation and in accordance with our established procedures, we have determined that the referenced ticket <VHD's ticket ID>, handled by the <assigned helpdesk member(s)>, with a <priority status> falls outside of the scope of our node helpdesk.
+This conclusion has been reached for the following reason(s).

 <Reason(s)>

-As a result, we will consider the ticket resolved and closed unless you provide any further input or raise objections.
-If you do provide input, we will reopen the ticket as needed.
+As a result, we will consider the ticket resolved and closed unless further input or objections are raised.
+Should additional details or feedback be provided, the ticket can be reopened for further review.

-Please feel free to reach out if you have any concerns.
+Please do not hesitate to contact me with any questions or concerns.

 Best regards,
 <Name of NHD officer>